Sydney Metropolitan Bus Service Contracts

-The Sydney Metropolitan Bus Service Contracts are contracts issued by the Government of New South Wales to metropolitan bus operators in Sydney, Australia.
+The Sydney Metropolitan Bus Service Contracts are contracts issued by the Government of New South Wales to metropolitan bus operators in Sydney, Australia, to operate its public bus route network.
 Since 2005, the government has moved from individual contracts with operators to larger contract regions, leading to the consolidation of bus operators.

 History

-In February 2004 the Unsworth Review of Bus Services conducted by former Transport Minister and Premier Barrie Unsworth, reported its findings to the Carr Government, recommending that the number of contract areas that existed in Sydney be reduced from 87 to 15 with a lead entity identified for each region to negotiate a contract.
+In February 2004, the Unsworth Review of Bus Services conducted by former Transport Minister and Premier Barrie Unsworth, reported its findings to the Carr Government, recommending that the number of contract areas that existed in Sydney be reduced from 87 to 15 with a lead entity identified for each region to negotiate a contract.
 This was adopted with the first seven-year performance based contract signed in January 2005.
 By June 2005, eight had been signed.
 In some cases the existing operators formed joint venture companies to have a single contract with the government while in other regions there were some takeovers.

 The contracts resulted in some consolidation of operators.
 Harris Park Transport and Moores Tours decided to cease operating at short notice in December 2004.
 Some of Baxter's Bus Lines routes passed to Connex and Transit First in January 2005.
 Further consolidation took place after the contracts commenced with Baxter's selling its remaining routes to Westbus in September 2006, Transit First selling out to Connex in February 2007.
 Veolia (formerly Connex), who operated in regions 10 and 13, took over region 11 operators Crowthers in January 2009 and Caringbah Bus Service in October 2011.
 The two takeovers resulted in the merger of regions 10 and 11 to form an expanded region 10, reducing the total number of regions to fourteen.

 With the contracts coming up for renewal and following a change in government, the O'Farrell Government decided to put the provision of the services out to competitive tender.
 Transdev NSW was able to negotiate a direct award for regions 10 and 13 after agreeing to provide access to its bus and depot assets at the end of the contracts.
 The regions operated by State Transit were not included at this stage, however region 6 was tendered out from July 2018.

 Under the 2005 contracts, all new buses were purchased by the government and leased to the operators.
 As a result, when regions have changed hands, all of the post 2005 built buses have remained with the region, with the older buses retained by the outgoing operators.